 , Upper Waterfall Canal

-, which are all singletrack trails.
+, and Lower Waterfall Canal, which are all singletrack trails.

 From the 218 parking area go through the gate and turn left onto the upper hawley trail.
 This is also a winter-x-country ski trail called Pine loop.
 Keep left as you follow this trail as it flows through the pine forest until it intersects with an old logging road.
 Turn left on the road and at the bottom of the hill watch for and ride left onto the singletrack as the trail loops back on itself.
 At the T intersection turn right and follow the singletrack back to Road 218, turn right and ride down the road about a hundred yards watching for a faint singletrack connector trail that will take you across to the Buckskin Morgan road.